-Note that Enterprise applicants cannot be Undertakings in Difficulty.
-The lead partner and each enterprise partner must declare that each enterprise applicant has confirmed that it is not an Undertaking in Difficulty (UiD), as defined in the Guide for the Applicants.
-Enterprises are advised to contact their agency executive, who can advise further on the UID assessment required and can also confirm to the company they are not a UID, according to the EU definition.
+Note that enterprise applicants cannot be Undertakings in Difficulty.
+At application stage, each enterprise partner must declare that they are not an Undertaking in Difficulty (UiD), as defined in the Guide for the Applicants and if the consortium is successful applicants will be required to undergo a UID assessment.
+Enterprises are advised to contact their Development Adviser/ point of contact, who can advise further on the UID assessment required.